-Somewhere in Brazil’s remote Serra da Capivara National Park, stone tool technology has been refined and perfected for more than 3,000 years — but not by some tribe of humans.
-According to a groundbreaking new study, bearded capuchin monkeys have been consistently using quartz stones to crack open cashew nuts, making the site the oldest non-human archaeological site in the world.
+Somewhere in Brazil's remote Serra da Capivara National Park, stone tool technology has been refined and perfected for more than 3,000 years -- but not by some tribe of humans.
+According to a 2019 study, bearded capuchin monkeys have been consistently using quartz stones to crack open cashew nuts, making the site the oldest non-human archaeological site in the world.

 Since the past century, scientists have been aware that tool use is not an exclusively human trait.
 Many primates, for instance, use food-obtaining tools derived from sticks, which they employ in various creative ways.
 Chimps have been observed using sticks to smash fruit and some chimps have even been seen hunting bush babies with primitive spears that they thrust into the animal’s sleeping hollow.
 Some primates collect honey with sticks.
 Sumatran orangutans alone use up to 54 types of tools for extracting insects or honey.